 Changing how the work is done or the tools used to complete the job (e.g., automating manual processes, switching to a different software package) does not typically warrant a salary adjustment.
-However, if the introduction of new tools and/or software significantly changes the jobs responsibilities or requirements, a review of the classification of the position should be initiated.
+However, if the introduction of new tools and/or software that significantly changes the jobs responsibilities or requirements, a review of the classification of the position should be initiated.
 While such a change may require training to learn new software programs or new methods or work rules, it does not usually change the purpose or overall accountabilities of the job.

 The Job Description is a tool used to collect job information for an in-depth analysis of a position.
-Information contained in the Job Description will be used to select the appropriate classification for the position.
+Information contained in the Job Description, along with consideration of the relative value the organization, and the skill necessary to perform the work, will be used to select the appropriate classification for the position.
 See the "Job Classification Guidelines" for more information on reviewing the classification of a position.